Jesse Chavez

-Jesse David Chavez (born August 21, 1983) is an American former professional baseball pitcher.
+Jesse David Chavez (born August 21, 1983) is an American former professional baseball pitcher who currently serves as the bullpen coach for the San Francisco Giants of Major League Baseball (MLB).
 He played college baseball at Riverside Community College, and was drafted by the Texas Rangers in the 42nd round of the 2002 MLB draft.
-He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Atlanta Braves, Kansas City Royals, Toronto Blue Jays, Oakland Athletics, Los Angeles Dodgers, Los Angeles Angels, Texas Rangers, and Chicago Cubs.
+He played in MLB for the Pittsburgh Pirates, Atlanta Braves, Kansas City Royals, Toronto Blue Jays, Oakland Athletics, Los Angeles Dodgers, Los Angeles Angels, Texas Rangers, and Chicago Cubs.
 He won a World Series in 2021 with the Braves.

 Chavez is the most traded player in MLB history, having been traded eleven times over the course of his career.

 Amateur career

 Chavez was born in San Gabriel, California.
 A graduate of Fontana A.B.
 Miller High School in Fontana, California, Chavez later attended Riverside Community College, where he spent two seasons.
 During his freshman season at Riverside, Chavez went 13–2 with a 1.96 ERA and 11–5 with a 1.93 ERA for his sophomore season.